cody-hou/cody-hou.github.io/_pages/photography.md

 classes: wide
 ---

 Curated galleries of my photos.
-Specific gear descriptions and location info are written within each gallery.
+Click on a gallery to browse the photos in the category.
+Descriptions and EXIF data of the shot are written below each photo.